 Super Bionic Bash is the most recent development in the games catalog at Limbitless Solutions, all of which provide engaging ways to train Limbitless' Bionic Kids in the use of their new bionic arms.
 Super Bionic Bash is a 4-player party game that cycles through board game rounds and minigames.
-These various minigames use electromyography and an inertial measurement unit (IMU) to provide unique input to the game.
+These various minigames use electromyography (EMG) and an inertial measurement unit (IMU) to provide unique methods of input to the game.

-This game is an Epic MegaGrants recipient.
+Super Bionic Bash is an Epic MegaGrants recipient.

 As I joined the project while it was still very early in its development, I was tasked with building out much of the game's core infrastructure.
 The goal was to make the project open to other developers to contribute to.
 Other programmers or even entire other teams should easily be able to go in and use pre-made building blocks to construct a new minigame.